CourtHive/tods-competition-factory/documentation/docs/governors/score-governor.md

 import { governors: { scoreGovernor }} from 'tods-competition-factory';
 ```

-The **scoreGovernor** is a collection of scoring related utilities that provide analysis/validation or generate values.
+The **scoreGovernor** is a collection of scoring related tools that provide analysis/validation or generate values.

 Lightweight independent/reusable components such as scoring dialogs can make use of the **scoreGovernor** without having to import any Competition Factory engines.